Chart Color Schemes

 Seaholme's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Seaholme.
+Analysis of health metrics indicates strong performance across Seaholme.

-Mortality rates and chronic condition prevalence were found to be very low across all age groups, with a very high rate of private health cover at approximately 58% of the total population (~1,330 people).
-The most common medical conditions in the area were arthritis and asthma, impacting 8.1 and 7.5% of residents respectively.
-A total of 69.3% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Mortality rates and chronic condition prevalence were very low across all age groups, with a high rate of private health cover at approximately 58% of the total population (around 1,330 people).
+The most common medical conditions were arthritis and asthma, affecting 8.1 and 7.5% of residents respectively.
+Notably, 69.3% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Working-age residents showed low chronic condition prevalence.
-The area has 21.7% of residents aged 65 and over (495 people), which is higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.
+The area has 22.0% of residents aged 65 and over (502 people), higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors were particularly strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health